 Why are we seeing these increases in mental health concerns, and what can schools, communities, and medical professionals do to address it?
-Here are some things to consider.

 Many mental health disorders have an average age of onset in the early twenties.
 Additionally, major life events can act as a trigger for a disorder if someone has risk factors.
 Given these two factors, it’s not surprising that mental health disorders often start in college.